GulikoTevzadze/Calculator/README.md

-# CALCULATOR, Guess the Number.
+# CALCULATOR, Guess the Number, Hangman